Row concave Shape Decorative svg added to bottom

 EDCs are substances in the environment, food, personal care products and home goods that interfere with the normal function of your body’s endocrine system.
 Since EDCs come from many different sources, people are exposed in several ways, including the air we breathe, the food we eat and the water we drink.
 EDCs also can enter the body through the skin.

-Several studies have shown that higher temperatures associated with climate change can amplify the effects of EDCs.
-Further, climate change flooding can potentially increase exposure to EDCs in drinking water.
+Several studies have shown that higher temperatures associated with extreme weather can amplify the effects of EDCs.
+Further, flooding can potentially increase exposure to EDCs in drinking water.

 Researcher looking through microscope.